Leadership & Military Values in the Upper School

 - The Physical Training and Drill Instruction component (twice per week) teaches cadets discipline and perseverance.

-- Involvement on the Battalion Staff provides exceptional leadership experience and training.
+- Involvement on the Regiment provides exceptional leadership experience and training.

 Nominations & Appointments